 Is compounded GLP1-S currently legal?

-As of December 2025, compounding semaglutide is legal when the drug remains on the FDA shortage list, the pharmacy follows proper compounding standards, and a valid patient-specific prescription exists.
+As of December 2025, compounding GLP1-S is legal when the drug remains on the FDA shortage list, the pharmacy follows proper compounding standards, and a valid patient-specific prescription exists.
 Legal status depends on current shortage designations, which can change.

 Do I need a prescription for compounded GLP-1 peptides?